barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

   has fallen, someone needs a shipment of pro-worker leaflets delivering, the Workers' Revolution needs weapons, etc.

+- The Psychopomps of Clarke seem to consider Prince Harrick of Drinax a figure of religious significance, and keep petitioning him for a state visit.

 Things to find in a Space Bazaar
 --------------------------------